W00ky02/Steamtools-with-Python/README.md

 2. Click on "Manifest and Lua" and drag the files in.
 3. Restart Steam

-It shuold show the Game in your library.
+It should show the Game in your library.

 # Uninstall: